reeceawalsh/reeceawalsh/README.md

 ### :man_technologist: About Me :

-- :telescope: Currently completing MSc Computer Science at Newcastle University.
+- :telescope: Due to start a masters in Computer Science at Newcastle University in September.

 - :seedling: Working my way through Java Mooc II.